 Speaking of music, there are generally four parts of the ceremony that need specific songs.
 Entrance of bridal party, then entrance of the bride (or could be song for the entrance of each bride or groom), something light for the signing of the documents, then a happy song for the grand exit.

 #7 - Tidy up

 Another simple one - wherever you are when you get ready, keep the room tidy.
 It makes the photos look a million times better.
-An easy way to do this is politely ask the bridesmaids to keep designated areas spotless.
-Areas like the main bedroom and the hair and makeup zones are best photographed when there is nothing lying around.
+An easy way to do this is politely ask the bridal party to keep designated areas spotless.
+Areas like the main bedroom, lounge are best photographed when there is nothing lying around.

 #8 - Plan your day around the sun

 Ok I'm just going to lay it out - the worst time for photography is around 11am - 3pm in Summer.
 Why?
 Because it's hot and the light is harsh and high.
 People are uncomfortable, squinting and will have huge dark shadows under their eyes in the photos.

 As the sun gets lower in the sky, the light becomes more flattering and the temperature drops.
 It's hard to say what the ideal time for each day is - but I highly recommend asking your photographer before you lock in any times - especially if photography is a high priority.

 So simple yet so effective... if you're in the bridal party and you're wearing pants, take everything out of the pockets (especially the front ones).
 It's just not a good look - these huge rectangular objects jutting out of your pants.

 A jacket is much better at disguising most objects and there is no shortage of people to hold things for you until after the ceremony and bridal party photos.
 Later on it's fine to let things back into the pants pockets - or - you could always try going the whole day without the phone or wallet!